Zhufan: Administration

-In the Ming dynasty and Qing dynasty, it became the border of Yichow Fu of Shandong province and was governed by Lanshan County.
+In the Ming and Qing dynasties, it became the border of Yichow Fu of Shandong province and was governed by Lanshan County.

-During the Republic of China, Lanshan County changed its name to Linyi County.
+Lanshan County changed its name to Linyi County during the Republic of China.
 Jufan is a village under Linshu Town of Linyi County.
 Linshu Town became the Fifth District of Linyi County in 1934.

-During the Anti-Japan War, the Communist Party of China came here and domain rural areas.
-Zhufan became the center of areas controlled by the Communist Party and the seat of division headquarters of the 18th Army 115 Division.
-The Communist Party divided the eastern part of Linyi County, the western part of Ganyu County, and the northeastern part of Tancheng County to find a new county named Linshu.
+During the Second Sino-Japanese War, Zhufan was the center of an area controlled by the Chinese Communist Party and the seat of division headquarters of the 18th Army 115 Division.
+The Communist Party divided the eastern part of Linyi County, the western part of Ganyu County, and the northeastern part of Tancheng County to create a new county named Linshu.
 Zhufan became a village in this new county.

-After the Communist Party obtained control over China's Mainland, most areas were taken apart and adjusted.
+After the Communist Party obtained control over Mainland China, most areas were reorganized.
 Zhufan was divided into five small villages: Wang Zhufan, Xu Zhufan, Yao Zhufan, Wang Banlu, and Yuan Banlu.
 Every village has its own basic branch of the Communist Party ruling the village.

 In 1962, the Reservoir Shilianghe was completed and stored water.
-Thus, Zhufan became a submerged area, and villagers had to move northward.
-But the new houses are very bad because of the corruption of the Communist officials.
-Many houses collapsed when rainstorms came in summer.
-So the villagers had to move back to the old site to build new houses by themselves.
+Thus, Zhufan became submerged, and villagers had to move northward.
+But the new houses were bad due to corruption of the Communist officials; many houses collapsed during summer rainstorms.
+So, the villagers had to move back to the old site to build new houses.

 In April 1971, Zhufan was put under Jiangsu Province.
 The villagers were not willing to live in Ganyu County, so the Zhufan became a village of Donghai County.
 In 1978, Zhufan was a village in Nanchen Town.

-During the early 1980s, the villagers built their new home in the farthest northeastern part of the village near G327.
+During the early 1980s, the villagers built their new home in the farthest northeastern part of the village, near G327.

 In February 2013, Nanchen Town and Shilianghe Town were combined into a new Shilianghe Town.